Disclaimer

 When certain substances or processes are determined to be a risk to a worker’s health, the risk can be controlled in many ways.

-The hierarchy of controls is a set of practices an employer can consider to protect workers from exposure.
-The controls are considered, in order, from most effective and protective to the least effective and protective.
+The hierarchy of controls is a framework that an employer can use to rank and implement control measures to protect workers from exposure.
+Control measures fall under the following categories, ordered from most effective and protective to the least effective and protective.

-1. Elimination or substitution: Remove or change substances or processes that could be harmful.
+1. Elimination or substitution: For example remove or replace substances or processes that could be harmful.
+It may be helpful to involve purchasers and work process designers to achieve this.

-2. Engineering: Design the work area to reduce exposure to hazards (for example, install ventilation or barriers).
+2. Engineering: For example design the work area to reduce exposure to hazards.
+Engineering controls include ventilation and barriers.

-3. Administrative controls: Provide training and supervision on how to avoid exposure to hazards and limit exposures through work scheduling and breaks.
+3. Administrative controls: For example provide training and supervision on how to avoid exposure to hazards and limit exposures through work scheduling and breaks.

-4. Personal protective equipment: Have workers wear protective gear, such as respirators to prevent them from breathing in hazardous substances.
+4. Personal protective equipment: For example, ensure workers wear protective gear, such as respirators to prevent them from breathing in hazardous substances, or appropriate gloves or garments to protect the hands and skin.

 Occupational Health and Safety Act and regulations

-Laws and regulations ensure that hazard information is shared.
-Read up on the rights described in the Occupational Health and Safety Act (OHSA) and the regulation for Workplace Hazardous Materials Information Systems (WHMIS).
+Read the rights and duties of workplace parties described in the OHSA and the regulation on the Workplace Hazardous Materials Information System (WHMIS).

 Information for workers

-As a worker, you should know and exercise your rights and duties.
+As a worker, you should know and exercise your rights and duties under the OHSA

 • the substances or hazards that you are exposed to at work